It’s my third week here in NY. I wish there’s a way I could make time slow down a bit!

 But how can I complain?
-New York is just as I remember it was—mysterious in so many ways, and there’s always ALWAYS something to do.
-Staten Island, on the other hand, is everything I never expected it to be (in a good way)—a lot more laid back than Manhattan, with a transport system that’s good enough to take you wherever you need to be.
+New York is just as I remember it—mysterious in so many ways, and there’s always ALWAYS something to do.
+Staten Island, on the other hand, is everything I never expected it to be (in a good way)—a lot more laid back than Manhattan, with a commute system that’s good enough to take you wherever you need to be.

 On my second Saturday here, David took me to my first ever Central Park bike ride.
-As for my most favorite New York moments, this one has definitely climbed the charts (sorry for the tacky Serendipity reference), a perfect contrast to my ordinary Central Park experience in 2008.
+As for my most favorite New York moments, this one has definitely climbed the charts (sorry for the tacky Serendipity reference).
+What a contrast to my “ordinary” Central Park experience in 2008!

 If you’re my Facebook friend I’m pretty sure you’ve come across this album already, but blogger duties, here are some of the photos from that Central Park trip. :)

 We rented out these bikes at $14 per hour from CP Bike Tours and Rentals, impulsively if I may add, at West 58th street near the corner of 7th avenue.